SansGuidon/bookmarks/README.md

 * [Ebooks Libres et Gratuits](https://www.ebooksgratuits.com/) - :fr: [FR] Ebooks gratuits, la plupart très vieux puisque tombés dans le domaine public | Free ebooks in french.
 Most of them are old since they are in the public domain.
 * [Nos livres](http://www.noslivres.net/) - :fr: [FR] Catalogue de livres électroniques du domaine public francophone
 * [Mobilism](https://forum.mobilism.me/viewforum.php?f=120) - Your Source for Apps & Books | Login available via [**BugMeNot**](http://bugmenot.com/)
-* [:books: Freely available programming books](https://ebookfoundation.github.io/free-programming-books/books/free-programming-books.html) - List of Free Learning Resources In Many Languages. **Source code** : [EbookFoundation/free-programming-books](https://github.com/EbookFoundation/free-programming-books)
+* :star: [:books: **Freely available programming books**](https://ebookfoundation.github.io/free-programming-books/books/free-programming-books.html) - List of Free Learning Resources In Many Languages. **Source code** : [EbookFoundation/free-programming-books](https://github.com/EbookFoundation/free-programming-books)
 * [Wikisource](https://wikisource.org/wiki/Main_Page) - is an online digital library of free-content textual sources on a wiki, operated by the Wikimedia Foundation.
 Wikisource is the name of the project as a whole and the name for each instance of that project (each instance usually representing a different language).

 > Summaries, notes and reviews